ga-wdi-boston/rails-activerecord-one-to-many/README.md

 > Here we see that we have two models, **People** and **Places**.

-> We can see how the schema defines the tables and columns for each model. **And we notice that there is NO relationships between the people and places models**.
+> We can see how the schema defines the tables and columns for each model. **And we notice that there are NO relationships between the people and places models**.
 We should fix that!

 > But, first lets create ActiveRecord models for Person and Place.